Greater Toronto Area: Since 1901

 In 1992, the Ontario government passed legislation requiring Metropolitan Toronto to include the rest of the Greater Toronto Area into its planning.
 However, there was fear different parts of the municipal system were working against one another.
 Therefore, Bob Rae, the Premier of Ontario, appointed Anne Golden to head a GTA task force to govern the region's quality of life, competitiveness and governance.
 During this time, the Metro Toronto government advocated to the task force the creation of a new GTA authority, which would be made up of 21 of the 30 existing municipalities in the GTA at the time.
 The proposal from Metro Toronto would have resulted in 15 new municipalities.
 The City of Mississauga argued consolidation should take place only in such a way the new municipalities would have a population between 400,000 and 800,000.
 The Town of Markham had similarly advocated municipal consolidation in York Region but opposed to complete consolidation into a single municipality.
-Municipal consolidation faced stiff opposition, however. from smaller communities such as Ajax, Milton, and the borough of East York.
+Municipal consolidation faced stiff opposition, however, from smaller communities such as Ajax, Milton, and the borough of East York.

 The task force's recommendation to eliminate the Metro Toronto government, and consolidate its remaining municipalities into an enlarged City of Toronto was completed in 1997 and became official in 1998, under the Common Sense Revolution of the then premier, Mike Harris.
 However, the task force's recommendation to create a GTA-wide upper-tier municipality was not taken up by the Harris government for fear that a GTA-wide municipality would recreate the intermunicipal competitiveness that was believed to have impaired the former Metro Toronto government.

 Metrolinx, an agency of the Government of Ontario, was established to oversee public transit development across the Greater Toronto Area.

 The Greater Toronto Area hosted the 2015 Pan American Games.

+As of the 2016 census, the GTA was the only region in Ontario to have a greater share of their population under the age of 14 than over the age of 65.